AngularClass/universal-sitegen/README.md

 * build your project `yarn release` or `npm run release`

 ## Builds
-This starter prepares 2 different versions for builds of your lib
+This starter prepares 2 different types of builds of your lib
 * **esm** or ES2015 Modules
   * this build is a transpilation of your Typescript code to ES5 and ES2015 modules.
 Its' not bundled.
 This is needed for treeshaking when users use your lib
 * **UMD**